-A Scene class or instance
+A BaseScene class or instance

-class ppb.events.StopScene(scene: Scene = None)
+class ppb.events.StopScene (scene: ppb.scenes.BaseScene = None)

 An object has requested the current scene be stopped.

 Before the scene stops, a SceneStopped event will be fired.
 Any events signaled in response will be delivered to the previous scene if it exists.